I help Kootenay businesses look stronger online.

 I keep the path open after launch

-Clients get a home base for resources, update requests, Field School lessons, and Ask Brett support instead of a handoff folder that collects dust.
+Clients get a home base for resources, guides, and Field School lessons, plus me reachable directly by phone, text, or email, instead of a handoff folder that collects dust.

 The work has grown from websites into a practical digital basecamp.